Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/accuracy.md

 <br>

 **Sensitivity** or **Recall** is the number of True Positives divided by the number of True Positives and the number of False Negatives.
 Put another way it is the number of positive predictions divided by the number of positive class values in the test data.
-It is also called the True Positive Rate.
+It is also called the **True Positive Rate**.
 Sensitivity can be thought of as a measure of a classifiers completeness.
 A low recall indicates many False Negatives.

 ![](../assets/images/sensitivity.png)